 If you equate the coming of spring with red, itchy eyes; endless sneezing; a runny nose; scratchy throat; and fatigue, you’re not alone.
 According to the American Academy of Allergy, Asthma & Immunology, up to 30% of American adults suffer from seasonal allergies.

 Fortunately, there are ways to survive the season without resorting to heavy-duty prescription meds or staying cooped up indoors.
 Here are 10 natural remedies, many of which help solve underlying issues that cause allergies—and deliver swift relief!

-- Eliminate Offending Foods– If you have food intolerances, your immune system will be compromised as you head into allergy season and your body will have fewer defenses to deploy against common allergens.
+- Eliminate Offending Foods.
+If you have food intolerances, your immune system will be compromised as you head into allergy season and your body will have fewer defenses to deploy against common allergens.
 By eliminating these offending foods, you can minimize your allergy symptoms considerably.
 Gluten and dairy are the biggest culprits.
-Eliminate them for 10 days and see if your allergies improve or disappear.
+Eliminate them for 10 days and see if your allergy symptoms improve or disappear.

 - Nose, Meet the Neti.
 Using this simple device in the morning and the evening can ease sinus congestion and gently sweep allergens from your nasal passages.
 Fill your neti pot with lukewarm distilled water (this is important!) and ¼ teaspoon of pure sea salt, run the solution through both sides of your nostrils, and gently blow your nose.
 Relief should be almost instant.